 - The developer sets up a Push API.

-The developer also sets up a Push API to send messages via a push service.
+The developer also sets up a Push API to send push notifications to users via a push service.
+Sending push notifications requires handling technical standards and protocols to ensure secure and reliable delivery.
 When it’s time to send a message, the website communicates with the push service, which triggers the service worker to fetch and display the notification.

 - Users grant permission to receive push notifications.